IvanTheGeek/FnMCP.Penpot/docs/00_Project_Overview_and_Strategy.md

 Following **Scott Wlaschin's** principles from "Domain Modeling Made Functional":

 #### Making Illegal States Unrepresentable

 - Use the type system to enforce business rules at compile time
 - Model workflows as explicit pipelines of transformations
 - Separate validated from unvalidated data using wrapper types

 #### Domain Modeling Approach

 1. **Understand the Domain**: Collaborate with domain experts to understand Penpot and MCP semantics
 2. **Model the Domain in Types**: Create types that represent the domain concepts accurately
 3. **Compose Workflows**: Build complete workflows from smaller, composable functions
 4. **Handle Errors Explicitly**: Use Result types to make error paths visible

+### 4. Documentation and Example Conventions

+#### Language and Format Preferences

+- **Code Examples**: All examples should favor **F#** to showcase functional programming patterns and type safety
+- **Internal Configuration**: Use **YAML** for configuration examples, documentation, and internal system representations
+  - YAML is more readable and maintainable for human-edited content
+  - Supports comments and better visual structure
+- **External System Interactions**: Use **JSON** only when documenting external system interactions
+  - MCP Protocol (JSON-RPC 2.0) requires JSON
+  - Penpot API uses JSON for requests/responses
+  - External integrations that mandate JSON format

+#### Rationale

+This convention ensures:
+- Documentation remains readable and maintainable
+- Code examples reflect the project's functional programming philosophy
+- Format choices align with their intended use cases (human vs. machine consumption)
+- Clear distinction between internal representations and external protocol requirements

 ---